evilmartians/lefthook/README.md

 ## Parallel execution

-You can eneable parallel execution if you want to speed up your checks.
+You can enable parallel execution if you want to speed up your checks.
 Lets get example from [discourse](https://github.com/discourse/discourse/blob/master/.travis.yml#L77-L83) project.

 ```